 Rebooking and Refunds

-- Full Refund: if you request a refund, you can get full reimbursement for the parts of your trip that you didn’t use, including any tickets you only partly used.
+- Full Refund: if you request a refund, you can receive full reimbursement for the parts of your trip that you didn’t use, including any tickets you only partly used.
 Also, if the cancellation means your trip no longer serves its original purpose, you may get a flight back to where you first started at the earliest chance.

 - Rebooking: if you choose to continue your journey, Air Japan will provide rebooking on the next available flight to your destination.
-You also have the option to select an alternative route if there are seats available.
+You also have the option to choose an alternative route if there are seats available.
 If the next available flight is scheduled for the following day or later, Air Japan will arrange accommodation and transfers as necessary.
-Additionally, you have the right to be rebooked, even in a higher class, at no additional cost to you if that’s the only available option.
+Additionally, you have the right to be rebooked, including in a higher class, at no additional cost to you if that’s the only available option.